reab5555/Automatic-Classification-of-Personality-v0.1/README.md

 - Please set in the config.py your OpenAI API key.
 - For transcribing and getting an SRT captions file with speakers using speaker diarization, please specify in the AzureSpeech2SRT.py all the required fields. this will require to open an Azure Service account and setting up the needed credentials.
 - Please make sure the packages in requirements.txt are installed with the latest versions.
-- Transcribing a video file is using ffmpeg, which is no included. please make sure it is installed. you can download it from here: https://ffmpeg.org/download.html
+- Transcribing a video file is using ffmpeg, which is no included. please make sure it is installed. you can download it from here: https://ffmpeg.org/download.html than, set the path in config.py (ffmpeg_path = "PATH_TO/ffmpeg/bin")
 - For visual analysis, an OCR model is available as an option but is dependent on Pytesseract which is available for download from https://github.com/tesseract-ocr/tesseract, otherwise, some errors may accord. the default installation folder is C:\Program Files\Tesseract-OCR\tesseract.exe and is set in config.py.

 - It is recommendod to use python <3.12 for optimal running, since torch and transformers packages does not currently support python 3.12. pytorch is used for transribng audio to text in the single video analysis.